TALES OF BEATRIX POTTER

 Tales of Beatrix Potter is a nice film.
 The creatures are appealing and charming, even if the facemasks remain unmoving and inexpressive.
 The ballet is very well choreographed to the score, which is all chosen from various classical excerpts, and the dancing (at least to this unexpert eye) very good.
 Unfortunately, for all its niceness and one feels bad about saying so Tales of Beatrix Potter is laborious when it comes to everything that one expects of a film.
 There is no plot to Tales of Beatrix Potter as a film.
 The entire film only consists of various dance vignettes there is no drama to it, not even any dialogue.
 It is also seems difficult to imagine who the film was destined for.
 Bar those children who have an interest in ballet, it is surely far too taxing on the patience for a youth audience, and yet the child orientation is surely of equally limited appeal for the adult audiences that would normally come to appreciate the ballet.

-Other screen adaptations of Beatrix Potters works include a live-action Christmas special of The Tailor of Gloucester (1989) and the animated BBC tv series The World of Peter Rabbit and Friends (1997).
+Other screen adaptations of Beatrix Potters works include a live-action Christmas special of The Tailor of Gloucester (1989), the animated BBC tv series The World of Peter Rabbit and Friends (1997) and the live-action feature film Peter Rabbit (2018).
 Also of note is Miss Potter (2006), a biopic about Beatrix Potters life.